Getting stuff done. Consistently.

 A good routine that you can follow is far better than an ultra-efficient ironman gauntlet that you can only sustain for two weeks.

 - Start with one core objective.
 You can have more, but at the beginning, focus on one.
+An objective is about who you are and how you want to spend your days; it is not a state of permanent accomplishment or a finish line.

 - Manipulate friction by introducing obstacles to negative behaviors or reducing them for positive behaviors.